seth-way/portfolio/README.md

 - Be sure to maintain the json's format white editting.
 - All project preview GIFs should be placed in `src/assets/images/projects/`
   - Their basename should share the `"short"` attribute from the project's info in `src/assets/resume-info/projects`.
+  - example → a gif for a project with the attribute `"short":"spaceship"` would be saved as `src/assets/images/projects/spaceship.gif`
 - To create new tech badges, add them to `src/assets/resume-info/badges.json`.
   - I only used badges from this [site](https://dev.to/envoy_/150-badges-for-github-pnk).
 If you use your own, it may require a small refactor.
 - Add your own headshot & save it at `src/assets/images/headShot.jpg`.